amareshmaity/Git-And-GitHub-Tutorial/02-WorkWithNewProject.md

 git commit -m "Your commit message"
 ```

-5. Now go to your github account and create a new repository (give same name as your local git repsitory)
+5. Now go to your github account and create a new repository (give same name as your local git repsitory) e.g., `my-project`

 **Note:** Make sure remote repository does not contain any file (leave the repository empty) otherwise below steps will not work.